In-N-Out Burger: 21st century

+In 2018, In-N-Out donated $25,000 to the California Republican Party.
+In 2021, it donated $40,000.
+In-N-Out COO Mark Taylor and his wife, Traci, have donated to Donald Trump's presidential campaigns.
+On January 24, 2024, In-N-Out announced the closure of its only store in Oakland, California, due to safety concerns related to crime, marking the first time in its 75-year history that the company has shut down a location.

+Expansion

-The company opened locations in Arizona in 2000 and added new restaurants in Reno, Sparks, and Carson City, Nevada in late 2004.
+The company opened locations in Arizona in 2000 and added new restaurants in Reno, Sparks, and Carson City, Nevada, in late 2004.
 In-N-Out became a huge success in these new locations.
 In late December 2005, In-N-Out's 200th location was opened in Temecula, California.
 In 2007, it opened its first restaurant in Tucson, Arizona.
 The store opening broke company records for the most burgers sold in one day and the most sold in one week.

 In 2008, In-N-Out expanded into a fourth state by opening a location in Washington, Utah, a suburb of St. George.
 By late 2009, the chain expanded into northern Utah with three new locations situated in Draper, American Fork, and Orem.
 More locations opened in the spring of 2010 in West Valley City, West Jordan, Centerville, and Riverton.
 In 2013, In-N-Out opened a distribution center in Las Vegas to serve mountain area restaurants.

 In May 2010, In-N-Out announced plans to open new spots into Texas, specifically within the Dallas–Fort Worth area with the first In-N-Out opening in Frisco and Allen on May 11, 2011.
 The chain opened its first location in Austin in December 2013.
 There are 18 restaurant locations in the Dallas–Fort Worth area, and four in the Austin area.
 These new locations in Texas required the company to build a new patty production facility and distribution center in the state, according to company vice president Carl Van Fleet.
 In March 2014, the company confirmed its first location in San Antonio.
 The fall of 2014 saw the restaurant open its 22nd Texas location in Killeen.
 On November 20, 2014, In-N-Out opened its first location in San Antonio followed by its first location in Waco in November 2015.
 In January 2017, In-N-Out announced plans to expand into Houston with multiple sites planned in the area, the first being in Stafford.